 Go For A Walk

 Next, walk back to the Tower (Torre dos Clerigos) and climb to the top!
-It is a €6 entrance fee, but it does provide one of the best views of Porto.
+It is a €6 entrance fee, but it provides one of Porto’s best views.

 Wait, what is a francesinha, you make ask?
 It is a typical sandwich from Porto made with bread, ham, fresh sausage, steak, or roast meat and covered with melted cheese and a thick sauce made from tomato and beer.
 The Francesinha sandwich was created in the 1950s by the Portuguese Daniel Silva while living in France.
 According to popular legend, he was inspired by the French dish Croque Monsieur.
 Since the 50s, the dish has been adapted many times and is now one of Porto’s most beloved dishes.